 - Don’t self-promote your channel, website, or other personal things without permission

-Add the Same/Similar Rules to Your Discord Server
+Add Similar Rules to Your Discord Server

 If you have a Discord server for your community (and you should!), make sure to transfer these rules over to it.
 As pictures can also be posted on Discord, make sure to clarify what images are allowed.
 It is generally a good idea to ban nudity, vulgar/gang symbols, and other offensive graphics.
-To learn how to make your Discord hub, read our guide, How to Create Your Stream Channel’s Discord Server.

-Twitch Chat Settings
+Add Twitch Rules to Chat

-We recommend turning the email verification setting on to prevent malicious users from quickly creating new accounts to troll you or your viewers.
+Note: We recommend turning the email verification setting on to prevent malicious users from quickly creating new accounts to troll you or your viewers.

-Enter your chat rules (or a shortened version of them if you have several mentioned on your profile) into the provided space.
+Step 3: Enter your chat rules (or a shortened version of them if you have several mentioned on your profile) into the provided space.
 They will pop up the first time a user tries to type to your community as a reminder of what you expect from them.

 Use the “followers/subscriber chat only” settings sparingly.
 If you are a new channel, this can be a deterrent for new viewers who might otherwise stay on your channel.
 Don’t try to “force” people to follow you.
 Use this only at times when you are dealing with trolls, then put your settings back to normal a few minutes later.

 Your rules don’t have to be complicated.
 Do your best to create a community that all your followers will enjoy and feel comfortable visiting.
 Modify them as needed, and consider explaining the consequences of failure to follow them.
 Be consistent in how you handle rule-breaking and don’t make exceptions.
 Exceptions will only exasperate future behavior.